Last Updated on December 30, 2020

 Some additional oils and their uses:

 - Lemon, Wild Orange, Peppermint, Bergamot, Geranium, Melissa (aka Lemon Balm)

 - Peppermint, Eucalyptus, Wild orange, Grapefruit, Rosemary, Basil

 Pick just a few oils to start with to avoid feeling overwhelmed.
 Lavender and peppermint are versatile choices, but you can go sniff oils before buying at most natural health stores.
 Then choose one of the methods below for incorporating these wonderfully aromatic and beneficial oils into your routine.

-Diffusing disperses the molecules of the essential oil into air.
+Diffusing disperses the molecules of the essential oil into the air.
 It’s one of the most popular ways to use essential oils.
-There are a lot of way to diffuse essential oils, including:
+There are lots of ways to diffuse essential oils, including:

 - On a small cloth.
 Put 2-3 drops of essential oil on a cloth and keep it nearby.
 Refresh with a drop every few hours.
 This method is both cheap and easy.

 - Personal diffuser.
 Attractive necklaces can let you diffuse scents wherever you go.